aiven/devportal/docs/products/flink/howto/manage-flink-tables.rst

 Edit table
 ----------
-Follow these steps edit an exisitng table in an application:
+Follow these steps edit an existing table in an application:
 1. In the **Add source tables** or **Add sink tables** screen, locate the table you want to edit and click **Edit** next to it.
 2. Make the necessary changes to the table and click **Save changes** to confirm the changes.